synergy2411/ng-oct25/references/training_ref.md

 - Root Module: All components alongwith all services will receive the same singleton instance
 - Component Level: Same component as well as all the nested children component will receive the same singleton instance

+### DI Modifiers - changes default DI behaviour

+- @Self(): search only for current component.
+Don't look for any upward component/module
+- @SkipSelf(): skips current component to search for service registration
+- @Host(): search only self component as well as parent component.
+No further lookup needed.
+- @Optional(): makes the service optional.
+Avoids Null Injector Error by making service as optional